 Before your hearing

 If you cannot afford to pay a lawyer, you may be able to get help from Legal Aid Ontario (LAO).
-Claimants who qualify can get a legal aid certificate to hire a lawyer.
-A certificate can pay for specific services.
+Claimants who qualify can get a legal aid certificate to hire a lawyer to help complete the Basis of Claim form.